 On the Croatian side of the border two full-time employees will operate as JS Contact Points in order to manage the information at regional level and to support project development and programme communication in Croatia.
 The JS Contact Points will be established in Osijek and in Čakovec, in line with the principle of territorially balanced programme implementation.
-The staff of the Contact Points shall be be employed by the hosting institution of the JS, and they shall be selected by the head of JS in consultation with the Croatian NA.
+The staff of the Contact Points shall be selected by the Croatian NA in consultation with the Head of JS.

 The Contact Points as an integral part of the JS will work in close co-operation with the JS members in Budapest and Pécs.
-They report to the head of JS who is directly in charge of their operation.
 In order to create equal opportunities for potential applicants on both sides of the border, the programme intends to focus on the role of the Contact Points in Croatia.

-5.3 Summary description of the management and control arrangements
+5.3.
+Summary description of the management and control arrangements